-We reveal 20 font duos that are made for each other.
-Ideal for your design projects, some may surprise you!
+We reveal 20 font pairings that are made for each other.
+Ideal for your design projects, some may just surprise you!

-It's a classic conundrum for any graphic designer: picking two (or more) typefaces that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull.
+It's a classic conundrum for any graphic designer: finding font pairings that set each other off, don't fight the eye for attention, and harmonise without becoming homogenous and dull.
 The age-old rule goes as follows: concord or contrast, but don't conflict.

-The easiest way to achieve 'concord' is by using different fonts within the same overarching typeface family.
+But with so many typefaces and free fonts to choose from, how do you find two that work in harmony?
+Sure, there must be some free iPhone apps out there that might be able to help.
+But the easiest way to find perfect font pairings is by using different fonts within the same overarching typeface family.
 Find a so-called 'superfamily' and you'll have a ready-made range of weights, styles and classifications that are specifically designed to work together.

 A good superfamily will include serif and a sans serif version of the same typeface: famous examples include Lucida/Lucida Sans and Meta/Meta Sans.